 Employee Retirement Income Security Act (ERISA) is one of the easiest legislations to violate.
 This is because it is inherently contradictory.
 On the one hand, ERISA plans are offered voluntarily i.e. there is no legal requirement to provide them.
 On the other hand, there are very stringent guidelines through which an ERISA plan is supposed to be implemented.

-This is inherent contradiction trips HRs.
-Most HRs imagine that since ERISA plans are voluntary, their implementation is at the employer’s discretion.
+This inherent contradiction can trip up some HR departments.
+Since ERISA plans are voluntary, some HR professionals believe that their implementation is at the employer’s discretion.
 This couldn’t be further from the truth.
 ERISA plans have stringent implementation guidelines, and severe penalties for violations.

 Some common ERISA mistakes include: improper formulation of plans, poor documentation, improper exclusion of some workers, inconsistent contributions, and failure to follow disclosure guidelines.
 Such mistakes can open an employer up for serious sanctions from DOL or even class-action lawsuits.